 When cooking an expensive cut of meat like veal chops, you’ll want to make sure you’re choosing a recipe you can rely on.
 This restaurant technique recipe for veal chops starts with a pan sear and then finishes in the oven.
 Minimal effort and spectacular results.

-Celebrating New Year’s Eve is a blast, and there really isn’t any better way to observe the occasion than with some extraordinary cuisine and festive beverages.
+Purchasing veal chops are usually reserved for celebrating a special occasion.
+Celebrating New Year’s Eve comes to mind.
+And there really isn’t any better way to observe a special occasion than with some extraordinary cuisine and festive beverages.

 Quality products … Quality Products … Quality Products

 If the chef’s at Culinary School said it once, they said it a hundred times.
 Always purchase quality.